 - Cake tin – in my experience, having a few treats around to offer people never hurts.

-- Frying pans & saucepans – you don’t need to invest too much in these, but a basic variety like these should see you through, especially if you want to try my cheer me up tacos!
+- Frying pans & saucepans – you don’t need to invest too much in these, but a basic variety should do you well – especially if you’d like to try my cheer me up tacos to win over your new housemates!

 - Wooden spoon